ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 Readers are expected to be familiar with:

-* The terms and concepts described in the ACE framework {{I-D.ietf-ace-oauth-authz}} and in the Authorization Information Format (AIF) {{I-D.ietf-ace-aif}} to express authorization information.
+* The terms and concepts described in the ACE framework {{RFC9200}} and in the Authorization Information Format (AIF) {{RFC9237}} to express authorization information.
 The terminology for entities in the considered architecture is defined in OAuth 2.0 {{RFC6749}}.
 In particular, this includes Client (C), Resource Server (RS), and Authorization Server (AS).

 * The terms and concepts described in CoAP {{RFC7252}}.
 Unless otherwise indicated, the term "endpoint" is used here following its OAuth definition, aimed at denoting resources such as /token and /introspect at the AS, and /authz-info at the RS.
 This document does not use the CoAP definition of "endpoint", which is "An entity participating in the CoAP protocol".